jgaeddert/liquid-dsp/doc/core/logging.rst

 |                       | the application should be aborted immediately                 |
 +-----------------------+---------------------------------------------------------------+

 Compile-Time Options
 --------------------

 You can control how logging works at compile time to ensure limited processing overhead.

-If you want to disable logging completely
-(and just print values with levels no less than ``LIQUID_INFO``) with the ``cmake`` flag ``-D ENABLE_LOGGING=OFF``.

-.. todo:: ensure this cmake flag is used
+System logging in |liquid| works with a global internal :api:`liquid_logger` object that is instantiated as part of the shared library (see `ref:`thread_safe_logging` on how to ensure thread-safe operation).
+Functions within |liquid| use this to internally log status information, warnings, errors etc. as your program executes.
+At run time, you may specify the logging level for which these messages get logged.
+For example, setting a threshold of ``LIQUID_WARN`` means that messages with ``LIQUID_TRACE`` are not logged;
+however there is a small amount of overhead to perform this check which can be undesireable for applications where every ounce of performance from the processor is needed.
+To support this, there are several ``cmake`` options that enable disabling logging at compile time.

-If your terminal does not support color output, you can explicity disable all ANSI color flags with the ``cmake`` flag ``-D ENABLE_COLOR=OFF``.
+If you want to disable the logging framework completely you cand do this with the ``cmake`` flag ``-D ENABLE_LOGGING=OFF``.
+Log events with levels below ``LIQUID_INFO`` are ignored.
+Log events with levels at ``LIQUID_INFO`` or higher are printed to ``stdout`` without any formatting.

 If you don't want logging values below a certain threshold to even be compiled, you can specify the minimum level with the ``cmake`` flag ``LOGGING_LEVEL``.
 For example, if you want to remove code for logging "trace" and "debug" levels, you can run ``cmake -D LOGGING_LEVEL=info``.
+Log events below ``LIQUID_INFO`` are not even compiled as part of the library.

+If your terminal does not support color output, you can explicity disable all ANSI color flags with the ``cmake`` flag ``-D ENABLE_COLOR=OFF``.

-Future options
+.. comment Future options

     * File path delimiter, e.g. "/", for parsing paths
     * Truncte file path to local build directory.
 That is, instead of ``/home/username/src/liquid-dsp/src/core/src/logging.c`` just use ``liquid-dsp/src/core/logging.c``.
       There is probably a way to do this on POSIX systems with CMake
-* Fixed logging format and level (no run-time decisions)

 Run-Time Formatting Options